raceychan/lihil/README.md

 - z: patch, bug fixes, typing updates

 Thecnically, **v1.0.0** will be the first stable major version.
 However, breaking changes from 0.4.x onwards is highly unlikely.

-## Contribution & RoadMap

-No contribution is trivial, and every contribution is appreciated.
-However, our focus and goals vary at different stages of this project.